A Parallel Architecture

-A featured project is Gardner, culturally and culinarily inspired by Scandinavia.
-The space was originally a 1960s post office, and new, natural lighting against muted tones was introduced.
+The featured project is the Gardner restaurant, which is culturally and culinarily inspired by Scandinavia.
+The space, originally a 1960s post office, was updated to include natural lighting to contrast its muted tones.
 The design included service islands that ran across the dining space so servers would not have to leave the space.
-A wood-clad linear skylight was created to bring more light in from above, and also to conceal the loft filled with mechanical equipment.
+A wood-clad linear skylight was created to bring more light from above and also to conceal the loft’s mechanical equipment.
 Another interesting restaurant collaboration was their project with Stubbs Barbeque.
-On a three-week deadline, Baldridge designed the green room for musicians who perform at the restaurant space (especially during the music festival Austin City Limits).
+On a three-week deadline, Baldridge designed the green room for musicians who perform at the restaurant, especially useful for events like the music festival Austin City Limits.
 They renovated the interior of a disused 1970s Airstream trailer and converted it into a space for musicians.
 The project won a Design Award from the AIA Austin Chapter in 2015.

 Urban Land Institute Awards,

 Best Outside Design – Restaurant and Bar Design Awards

 Chioco Design is a small firm in Austin, founded by Jamie Chioco in 2005.
 Chioco graduated from the University of Oklahoma School of Architecture.
 As a resident of Austin for 20 years, Chioco is personally invested in the design elements of the city.
 The firm’s designs, especially for bars and restaurants, are prominent all around the city.
 Chioco’s work spans not only the Austin area but also Tennessee, Colorado, and California.
 The firm is dedicated to using local talent and materials, with function serving as a central aspect of its work.
 The studio’s work includes residential and large-scale commercial projects, some of which have been featured in Architect Magazine, Archdaily, Eater Austin, The Austin Chronicle, and Apartment Therapy.